Learning coding/design/AI

 Information was gathered through classroom observations (focusing on tool use and interaction patterns), student reflective journals, written work, and teaching logs containing formative feedback from the instructional team.

-Table 2 summarizes the systematic consistency between these data sources and specific research questions.
+Table 2 summarizes the systematic consistency between these knowledge sources and particular analysis questions.

 Research question (RQ) Focal dimensions Quantitative data sources Qualitative data sources